 Just imagine how time-consuming it would be to create a webinar from scratch.

-Ensure that you have an editorial calendar where you jot down your speakers, topics, and dates and plan them weeks in advance.
+Ensure that you have an editorial calendar where you jot down your speakers, topics, and dates and plan your future webinars weeks in advance.

 You should also have a corresponding to-do list for every stage of your webinar so that you don’t forget anything.
 Project management tools would come in handy for this one.

 A webinar or online seminar is a great venue to educate and engage your viewers.
 It’s a convenient and affordable way to interact with clients from all around the world.